How to ask for more work without sounding desperate

 “Anything I can help with?” puts the cognitive load on your manager.
 They have to stop their actual work, scan their mental list of tasks, find something vaguely juniorable, and type it out.
 Most won’t bother — they’ll send you whatever’s easiest to describe in a sentence.
 Usually admin.

 You want real scope.
-That requires you to do the work of framing the ask.
+That requires you to do the framing.

 Options.
 Two or three things you’ve already noticed could use help, specific enough that your manager doesn’t have to think hard.

 A default.
 What you’ll do if they say nothing.
-That makes it safe to decline.
+Makes it safe to decline.

 The Slack message